shopware/docs/guides/plugins/plugins/plugin-fundamentals/dependency-injection.md

 ## Next steps

-Now that you know how to inject services into another, you might want to have a look at our guide about \[PLACEHOLDER-LINK: Reading data\].
+Now that you know how to inject services into another, you might want to have a look at our guide about [Reading data](../framework/data-handling/reading-data.md).
 Your newly gained knowledge will be of use in that guide.